TarasKiricenko/PROJECT-4/README.md

 ListView "get" brings you back all posts as tesponse, "post" check new one against model criteria and if it has all needed, saves it to DB.
 <br>
 <br>
-DetailView allows us to delete and modify posts, also checking if edits fits criteria.
+DetailView allows us to delete and modify posts, also checking if edited post fits criteria.
 PK here - automatically applied sort of ID, used for request handling.
 <br>
 <br>
 <hr>